The Guidelines for the Legal Admissibility and Authenticity of the Scanned Documents as well as Other Information held in Electronic Formats

-In order to answer any questions surrounding this, the following is written to clarify the legal admissibility of scanned documents.
-In practically every instance, scanned documents, whether they are PDF, Tiff, JPEG or any other format, they are usually deemed acceptable by bodies such as HM Revenue & Customs.
-They are also accepted when submitted as evidence in legal trials as long as it can be shown that diligence and due care has been taken with their creation, cataloguing, indexing and storage.
+In order to answer any questions surrounding this, the following guide is written to clarify the legal admissibility and authenticity of scanned documents.
+Practically in almost every instance, scanned documents whether they are in PDF, TIFF, JPEG or any other format, are usually deemed acceptable by bodies such as HM Revenue & Customs, Legal System, NHS and Financial Bodies.
+They are also accepted when submitted as evidence in legal trials as long as it can be shown that diligence, audit trail and due care has been taken with their creation, storage and access.

 The Law Society advises that when a file is transferred into an electronic format and the original documents are destroyed, written evidence of the destruction needs to be preserved.

 With The Civil Evidence Act of 1995, the onus is to move the question of admissibility to actual evidential weight held by the scanned document itself.
 This is determined by the procedures followed by a company presenting any documents to the court.

-Thereofre, a company presenting documents that have not been altered since it’s creation or has a clear audit trail that shows any and all changes since its creation holds a greater ‘weight’ than a document that cannot show these procedures.
+Therefore, a company presenting documents that have not been altered since it’s creation or has a clear audit trail that shows any and all changes since its creation holds a greater ‘weight’ than a document that cannot show these procedures.